-This lesson includes and invitation to an emancipation celebration, a photo of emancipation oak, a transcript and excerpted transcript of the Emancipation Proclamation.
+This lesson includes an invitation to an emancipation celebration, a photo of emancipation oak, a transcript, and an excerpted transcript of the Emancipation Proclamation.

 1. Who wrote this invitation and to who was it addressed?

 2. Why did Monroe Robinson have to leave his mark?